guan27/hw3-babythread/README.md

 ## 4. scheduler.c
 You need to implement `sighandler()` and `scheduler()` in `scheduler.c`, where `sighandler()` is "the sighandler" required in `sigaction()` system call and `scheduler()` is introduced in **1.
 Problem Description**.
 For more information, please check the comments in `scheduler.c`.

-Here we introduce the rule of context switch in detail:
+Here we introduce the rule of "context switch" in detail:

-0.
+0. "Context switch" means that function jumps back to `scheduler()`, `scheduler()` schedules next function in the circular linked-list to be executed.
+1. If you're doing "context switch" after each iteration, you shuold change the function you're executing at the end of each iteration.
+2. If you're doing "context switch" on signal caught or timeslice reached, you should check pending signals at the end of each iteration.
+Once you have pending signal(s) you should do "context switch".
+3. Timeslice is set by `alarm(t)` where `t` is the timeslice length.
+4. If multiple signals is pending after one iteration, "context switch" should execute based on `SIGTSTP` first.

 ## 5. threefunctions.c
 0. FunctionName refers to BlackholeNumber, BinarySearch,or FibonacciSequence.
 1. Functions are all in the form mentioned below.
 (So you should write your function by adding code at comment segements only.)
 2. Functions should atleast print an outputline during its timeslice.
-3. Functions will only context switch at the end of each iteration.
+3. Functions will only "context switch" at the end of each iteration.
 4. Functions will teriminate on two condition: maxiter exceeded or produced required output.
 5. The output of each iteration and the required output of each function are:
 `BlackholeNumber()` : start from initial value(100-999), update the value by URL mentioned below then print.
 The required output is 495.